The Ultimate Guide to Growing Astilbe Shade Flowers

 • Pests: Although astilbe are incredibly pest and disease resistant, occasional problems may occur.
 Insects like aphids or spider mites can cause damage to the leaves, leading to browning.
 Inspect the plant for pests and treat accordingly.

-Common Name: False Spirea, False Goat’s Beard
+Common name: Astilbe, False Spirea, False Goat’s Beard

-Latin Name: Astilbe species
+Botanical/Latin name: Astilbe species

-Wildlife Value: Seeds eaten by birds
+Wildlife value: Seeds eaten by birds

 Deer resistant: Yes